jsheldo6/youtube__description_search_engine/README.md

 ### temp todo list for myself thats not supposed to be put into a commit.
 ### Installation
 This project needs python3 on the AWS machine.

+## Set up Selenium

+### Download chromedriver
+Download the chrome driver so we can perform the necessary tasks